Ahmedyehia12/LibraryManagmentSystem/README.md

 - Prometheus was used to collect metrics from the application.
 - Grafana was integrated with Prometheus for visualization via a dashboard.

----

-This draft README provides a comprehensive overview of the project.
-You can modify or add additional sections based on specific project requirements or details from the internship.